paypal-merchants-rb/PayPal-Ruby-SDK/.github/ISSUE_TEMPLATE.md

 - Mode (Sandbox/Live):
 - PayPal-Debug-ID(s) (from any logs):
-- Version of node.js used:
+- Version of Ruby used:
 - SDK Version:

 ### Issue Description